GSS 101, Spring 2022

 Finally, it should go without saying, but every year I see more and more students using their smart phones during class discussion, reflecting perhaps changing social mores around phone use.
 Sometimes, it is entirely appropriate to use our digital tools to look up a word or concept during class, during group work, or to respond to a live poll in SLIDO; but it’s never acceptable to use your phone for personal tasks during class.
 I always notice even the more surreptitious texting, and it distracts me, and at least some of your peers.
-Please remember to silence your cell phones and always refrain from text messaging or using your smart phone for personal tasks during class.
+Please remember to silence your cell phones and always refrain from text messaging or using your smart device or laptop for personal tasks during class.

 Attendance & Participation:

 Regular and prepared attendance is a course requirement.
 According to College Policy, missing a substantial number of classes will result in automatic failure of the course.
 At the same time, this class is designed so that no student should feel pressured to come to class when sick, and every student can be absent a couple of times when they need to focus on other priorities.